 - 32. Following paragraphs 7.7 (a) and (b), 7.8 and Appendix G of the Guidance Notes and also paragraph 49 of the General Panel Guidelines, submitting units are required to describe how they have sought to enable and/or facilitate achievement of impact arising from their research during the assessment period, and how they are developing and adapting their plans to ensure that they continue to do so.
-This is distinct from the environment overview statement, which should describe how the units support the conduct and production of research. - 33.
-The impact overview statement should include relevant illustrative explanations with examples and traceable references where possible, rather than broad, general statements.
-The Panel expects the impact overview statement to include - context: non-academic user groups, beneficiaries or audiences for the unit's research; main types of impacts specifically relevant to the unit's research, and how these relate to the range of research activities or research groups in the unit. - approach to impact: the unit's approach to interacting with non-academic users, beneficiaries, or audiences; its approach and mechanism to support the achievement of impacts from its research; this could include but is not limited to indicators such as participation in knowledge exchange schemes; industrial training provided or consultancy undertaken. - strategy and plans: how the unit is developing a strategy for achieving impact including its goals and plans for supporting, rewarding, and enabling impact from its current and future research. - relationship to the case studies: how the selected case studies relate to the submitting unit's approach to achieving impact; how particular case studies exemplify aspects of the unit's approach or they have informed the development of the unit's approach.
-The Panel recognises that impact case studies are underpinned by research over a period longer than the assessment period and that individual case studies may not directly relate to, or necessarily arise from, the unit's current approach.
+This is distinct from the environment overview statement, which should describe how the units support the conduct and production of research.

+- 33. The impact overview statement should include relevant illustrative explanations with examples and traceable references where possible, rather than broad, general statements.
+The Panel expects the impact overview statement to include

+- context

+- approach to impact

+- strategy and plans for supporting impact

+- relationship to the case studies